zeek/bro-live/README.md

 Place exercises e.g. PCAP's, bro scripts, etc. in the /exercises directory on the host.
-The /exercises directory is mounted read only in the container as /exercises and changes to the files or additions to the folder are immediately available to all users.
+The /exercises directory is mounted read only in the container as /exercises and changes to the files, or contents of the directory, are immediately available to all container users.

 ## Sample Exercises